t-mart/a-puzzle-a-day-python/README.md

 **I have included all solutions [here in this repo](a-puzzle-a-day-solutions/), so you don't have to do this step!** I think it is the complete set.

-If you recreate the solution files, the contents of the files will likely be different because of the ordering of the solutions is not deterministic (depends on your machine CPU, scheduling, load, etc.).
+If you recreate the solution files, the contents of the files will likely be different because the ordering of the solutions is not deterministic (depends on your machine CPU, scheduling, load, etc.).